 Dogs will always be eager to please the people in the house.
 So, with some motivation, they will learn what makes them happy.
 Give them treats if they can do the jobs successfully.

-Give your dog potty training
+Could you give your dog potty training?

 One area where you must focus at the very beginning is how much the dog is toilet trained.
 It is significant to start potty training right away when you bring the dog home.
 Remember to treat it just like a puppy and keep training it accordingly.
 Returning to the basics and handling them just like a puppy can work wonders when training an adult dog.